oskar2517/display-tubes/content/nomotron/STC-G10-241E/index.md

 This particular unit includes two handwritten markings: one labeled "162" in the center of the mica shield and another, "B129CW," etched into the metal shell.
 The production of these tubes likely required significant manual craftsmanship.

+A full scan of the document "STC Valves Appilcation Report - G10/241E" containing much more information on the tube can be found [here](http://localhost:1313/documents/g10-241e-application-report/).

 ### Key Specifications

 | Property          | Description       |